nhn-cloud/terraform-provider-nhncloud/docs/resources/nhncloud_kubernetes_nodegroup_v1.md

 * `region` - (Optional) Region to create the node group.
 * `cluster_id` - (Required) Cluster UUID.
 Changing this creates a new node group.
 * `name` - (Required) Node group name.
 Changing this creates a new node group.
-* `node_count` - (Optional, Computed) Initial number of nodes.
+* `node_count` - (Optional) Initial number of nodes.
 Defaults to 1 if not specified.
 After creation, this value becomes read-only and reflects the actual node count.
 To change the node count, use the `nhncloud_kubernetes_cluster_resize_v1` resource.
 See lifecycle configuration below.
 * `flavor_id` - (Required) Instance flavor UUID.
 Changing this creates a new node group.
 * `image_id` - (Required) Base image UUID.
 Changing this creates a new node group.
 * `labels` - (Required) Node group labels (key-value pairs for configuration).
 Changing this creates a new node group.
-* `version` - (Optional, Computed) Kubernetes version.
+* `version` - (Optional) Kubernetes version.
 After creation, this value becomes read-only and reflects the actual version.
 To upgrade the version, use the `nhncloud_kubernetes_nodegroup_upgrade_v1` resource.
 * `min_node_count` - (Optional) Minimum node count for autoscaling.
 Can be updated.
 * `max_node_count` - (Optional) Maximum node count for autoscaling.
 Can be updated.